F5-use-cases/f5-rs-docs/docs/solutions/devsecops/labinfo/udf.rst

 #.
 Find the ``Linux Jumphost`` Component and click the the :guilabel:`ACCESS`
    button.

-#. use your favorite SSH client to connect to RS-CONTAINER using your UDF private key. username is :guilabel:`root`
+#. use your favorite SSH client to connect to :guilabel:`RS-CONTAINER` using your UDF private key. username is :guilabel:`root`

 1.2 Configure the rs-container